 “Tired?
 Mom, why are you so tired?
 What have you even done today for you to be tired?” my teenage son asked from the back seat of the car.
 Normally this would insult me, but I was too tired to care.
 I sighed.

 In the house, out of my cozy car, I realized I was freezing.
 Like, abnormally freezing.
 Ugh.
 Why was I so tired and cold?
 It finally occurred to me that I might be–wait for it–sick.
 I shivered my way to the thermometer which revealed that I had a fever of 101.2.

 “I’m sick!
 Fever of 101.2!”
 I called to the people milling around in my kitchen (a.k.a. my family) from the stairs.
 “I’m going to bed now!”

 Within 12 hours, my fever went up and I went down for the proverbial count.
 After subjecting myself to a brain swab through the nose–though the doctor just called it the “flu swab”–I learned that my ailment was indeed the flu.

 The fact that being sick with the flu compared to a vacation just made me realize how much sits on my shoulders.
 But you know what?
 The world didn’t stop turning.
 Everyone stepped up to their own responsibilities and nobody died.
 Including me.
 Now it’s time to get back to the holidays.
 My Christmas cards are going to be delayed, but eventually they’ll still get out and if they’re late, I’ve made peace with it.
-I promise my hands were clean (my son accused me of “sending the flu to everyone we know” via Christmas cards).
+My son accused me of “sending the flu to everyone we know” via Christmas cards.
+But I promise my hands were clean!

 Wishing you wellness this holiday season.
 Happy holidays and Merry Christmas!